wp-plugins/website-toolbox-forums/readme.txt

 Yes.
 If you don't have registration enabled on your WordPress site, your users can register an account directly on the forum.
 If you want users to be able to post without registering, you can simply enable guest posting or you can disable the User Accounts feature entirely so users don't even see the registration option.

 == Changelog ==

+= 1.2.2 =
+* Fixed additional issues involving SSO logout when a redirect is involved

 = 1.2.1 =
 * Fixed a glitch involving SSO not working if a redirect is involved